 でも、あまりおなかが空いてしまったので

-But due to the fact that he got very hungry:
+But, due to being very hungry:

 「僕を見て、僕を見て、僕の中の怪物がこんなに大きくなったよ。」